paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-06-23-historic_counties_and_psychoville.md

 summary: I’ve long been interested in the popular geography of Great Britain, but also annoyed by the continual government reorganisation that seeks to confuse it.
 image: /images/2009/06/historic_counties_and_psychoville/letter.jpg
 category:
-- television
+- Television
-- government
+- Government
-- england
+- England
 tags:
 - featured
 discussion: closed